 Worlds on Water

 A project that was to encourage young women to pursue a career in engineering.
-This will be done through series of workshops in schools, mentorship, connecting relevant organisations with young ladies and will culminate with an event connecting businesses, STEM organisation and young women.
+This will be done through a series of workshops in schools, mentorship, connecting relevant organisations with young ladies and will culminate with an event connecting businesses, STEM organisation and young women.

-Combining storytelling and food, Baked Words will make Somali inspired cakes that are wrapped in short stories.
+Combining storytelling and food, Baked Words will make Somali-inspired cakes that are wrapped in short stories.
 The plan is to go on sale in various venues across Cardiff.

 The Agents will receive focused support for 16 weeks in 2020 to help make their ideas a reality.
-They will gain project management and budgeting skills, & learn about the importance of outreach and marketing.
+They will gain project management and budgeting skills, and learn about the importance of outreach and marketing.